YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 type: "post"
 ---

-These days, using Machine-Learning and particularly Deep-Learning solutions in order to solve many technical challenges has become a norm.
+These days, using Machine-Learning and particularly Deep-Learning solutions to solve many technical challenges has become a norm.
 <br/><br/>
 That's mainly thanks to having access to unprecedented volumes of data, hardware advancements, and academic progress.
 <br/><br/>